gRPC vs. RESTful APIs

 Benefits of the Code-First Approach with Protobuf

-1. Strongly Typed Contracts: The .proto file serves as a single source of truth for the API contract.
-Both client and server code are generated from this definition, ensuring that they always agree on the message structures and service methods.
-This eliminates common runtime errors due to mismatched payloads or method signatures that can occur with REST APIs.
+1. Strongly Typed Contracts: The .proto file serves as a single source of truth.
+Both client and server code are generated from this definition, ensuring they always agree on schemas.

-2. Reduced Boilerplate: The protoc compiler automatically generates the necessary classes for messages (HelloRequest, HelloReply) and the client/server stubs (Greeter.GreeterClient, Greeter.GreeterBase).
-Developers don’t have to manually write these data transfer objects or client proxy classes, saving significant development time and reducing errors.
+2. Reduced Boilerplate: The protoc compiler generates message classes and client/server stubs automatically.
+You don’t have to manually write DTOs or HTTP client wrappers.